EventStore/documentation/docs/README.md

       - title: Windows
         icon: devicon:windows8
-        details: Download the Windows binaries or use Chocolatey to install EventStoreDB.
+        details: Download the Windows binaries or use Chocolatey to install KurrentDB.
         link: /latest/quick-start/installation.html#windows

       - title: Docker
         icon: logos:docker-icon
-        details: Use Docker Compose to pull images from Docker Hub and run EventStoreDB in containers.
+        details: Use Docker Compose to pull images from Docker Hub and run KurrentDB in containers.
         link: /latest/quick-start/installation.html#use-docker-compose

   - header: Develop in your language